Back to Incidents

 Technical Notes

 Data Plane Resilience: The separation between control plane (SDN controller) and data plane (packet forwarding) ensured that existing network traffic continued without interruption.
-Only new network configurations and DHCP lease renewals were affected.
+Only new network configurations and DHCP lease renewals were affected during the incident.

-DHCP Lease Extension: Existing DHCP leases continued to function normally.
+DHCP Lease Behavior: Existing DHCP leases continued to function normally throughout the incident.
 Only lease renewals and new assignments experienced delays due to the SDN controller’s inability to update lease databases.

 Incident resolved.
 SDN controller operating normally with optimized database configuration and enhanced monitoring.